 – Hannah Ryckman, 2019

-My practicum placement was at Big Brothers Big sisters.
-During this practicum I have learned so much.
-I got the chance to work with youth and practice a variety of skills.
+“My practicum was something that I was able to look forward to and was a positive experience for me.
+I have learned so much and I got the chance to work with youth and practice a variety of skills.
 It has been a good opportunity to see the areas that I need to work on and the areas that I do well in.
 I was especially pleased that I got to get an idea of what I can look forward to in my future as a Human Service Worker.
-Practicum was something that I was able to look forward to and was a positive experience for me.
-I was able to reach all my personal and learning goals.
-I was able to focus on facilitation practice and working in a mentoring role.
+I was able to reach all of my personal and learning goals, to focus on facilitation practice and also working in a mentoring role.
 I think these are vital skills that I will carry with me as I work in the field.

 My coordinator was very thorough and always made sure that I was ready for the session to come.
 She gave us all the information before hand and included us in every way she could.
 I felt like an important and valued member of the programs.
-I would definitely recommend this program for anyone interested.
+I would definitely recommend this program for anyone interested.”

 – Alyssa Quinton , HSWR student